Figuring out how to end a cover letter is harder than it looks.

 Key takeaways

 • Your closing paragraph matters.
-It’s your final impression and can shape how the hiring manager feels about your application overall.
+Your final impression matters.
+It can influence how the hiring manager sees your application.

 • A strong ending includes three things.
 A recap of your value, genuine enthusiasm for the role, and a clear call to action.